Poison Ivy Treatment

 Home Remedies to Try

+Cleaning off the oil within a few minutes of contact will help minimize the rash.
+Be sure to clean clothing and equipment, too.
 For a mild rash, simple home remedies can provide relief.
 Try applying a washcloth soaked with cool water.
 Ice, wrapped in a towel and applied to the rash for a few minutes at a time, can also help, but use it only if the rash doesn't have blisters.

 • A cloth soaked in cool milk makes a soothing compress.
 It has to be whole milk, though, not skim, because it's the fat that helps.